nixworks/public/news/2015/08/1/index.md

 ##### Speech
 ### [The speech by Japanese Emperor Hirohito announcing the unconditional surrender of Japan is released in digital form. ](/news/2015/08/1/the-speech-by-japanese-emperor-hirohito-announcing-the-unconditional-surrender-of-japan-is-released-in-digital-form.md)
-_Context: Japan, Japanese Emperor, speech, unconditional surrender, Hirohito_
+_Context: Japan, speech, Hirohito, unconditional surrender, Japanese Emperor_

 ##### Russian President
 ### [The President of Russia, Vladimir Putin, places the ancient historic site of Chersonesus under the control of the Russian federal government after a local government made a controversial appointment as site manager. ](/news/2015/08/1/the-president-of-russia-vladimir-putin-places-the-ancient-historic-site-of-chersonesus-under-the-control-of-the-russian-federal-government.md)
-_Context: Vladimir Putin, Russian President, Russian government, Chersonesus_
+_Context: Russian government, Chersonesus, Vladimir Putin, Russian President_

 ##### Puerto Rico
 ### [Puerto Rico fails to make a $58 million bond repayment due today.
 Gubernatorial Chief of Staff Victor Suarez said the government still hopes to reach an agreement with creditors on renegotiating its debts. ](/news/2015/08/1/puerto-rico-fails-to-make-a-58-million-bond-repayment-due-today-gubernatorial-chief-of-staff-vactor-sua-rez-said-the-government-still-hop.md)